febeeh/AI-Assistant-OpenAI-MCP-Setup/README.md

 # ai-assistant-openai-mcp-setup

-A Minimal AI assistant setup with OPENAI & Local MCP Server (Model Context Protocol) tool support and a Gradio chat UI.
+A Minimal AI assistant setup with OPENAI & MCP Server (Model Context Protocol) tool support and a Gradio chat UI.
 Built with FastAPI, FastMCP, and Gradio.

 ## Architecture